 Object base type, exceptions, a

 String class, and everything.
 And it comes with Island RTL, a small run-time library that encapsulates common functionality as easy-to-use classes in a cross-platform fashion.

 But what Island really is all about is that full and direct access to the platform APIs – primitive as they may seem.
 So for example, you can make a straight call to

 CreateWindowExW on Windows, if you like .
 In fact, we ship an example for an old-school Win32 API-based Windows GUI app that runs its own

 WndProc and everything.
 Available in Oxygene, C# and Swift.

-With Elements 9.1, we now also have our Elements RTL and Delphi RTL libraries ported to Island, giving you an even more well-rounded set of object-oriented APIs that you can use cross-platform, and to write code that can be shared between Island and the other higher-level platforms.
+Since Elements 9.1, our Elements RTL and Delphi RTL libraries are ported to Island as well, giving you an even more well-rounded set of object-oriented APIs that you can use cross-platform, and to write code that can be shared between Island and the other higher-level platforms.
 But even in this first version, the basic Island RTL already provides a lot of useful functionality.
-You can read more about Sugar here.
+You can read more about Elements RTL here.

-And Hydra 5, the latest version of our Hydra library for mixing .NET and Delphi code in one application, now lets you use Island plugins in your .NET (and Delphi) host applications – essentially enabling you build the bulk of your app in a higher-level framework, such as WPF, but dropping down to CPU-native code for specific functionality.
+And since Hydra 5, our Hydra library for mixing .NET, Java and Delphi code in one application now lets you use Island plugins in your .NET (and Delphi) host applications – essentially enabling you to build the bulk of your app in a higher-level framework, such as WPF, but dropping down to CPU-native code for specific functionality.